mpp4321/AspNetApi-Test/README.md

 # AspNetApi-Test

-Simple AspNetApi test which exposes one endpoint called coin-price/get/<coin-name>
-which uses CoinpaprikaAPI to fetch the price of a coin by <coin-name> id
+Simple AspNetApi test which exposes endpoints which uses CoinpaprikaAPI to fetch the prices and info of coins

+TODO:
+  Create some database side project and hook it up with this.